 Despite positive action from so many people around the world, sometimes the environmental challenges we face can be so overwhelming, we just want to look away!

 But there is still hope to be found.
-In celebration of Earth Day 2024 we are highlighting all the amazing initiatives being taken by communities in climate-sensitive regions.
+We are highlighting all the amazing initiatives being taken by communities in climate-sensitive regions.
 Together, we are combatting the climate crisis, increasing biodiversity, protecting ecosystems and transforming lives through the power of trees.

 So how do we stay positive in the face of the climate and biodiversity crisis?
 Join us as we take a look at 5 reasons to be hopeful: